DavidVujic/python-polylith-docs/docs/setup.md

 uv sync  # create a virtual environment and lock files
 ```

+> :material-information: as an alternative to adding a dev dependency, it is also possible to use uvx (example usage: `uvx --from polylith-cli poly info`).

 Create a workspace, with a basic Polylith folder structure.

 ``` shell